Skip to article frontmatterSkip to article content

 Some specificities of Burgers’ equation

-• Burgers equation is a nonlinear PDE, but it can be transformed into a linear PDE by introducing a new variable
+Burgers’ equation is a unique nonlinear PDE because it can be transformed into a linear PDE by introducing a new set of coordinates.
+The Cole-Hopf transformation consists of substituting the variable u(x)u(x) with ϕ(x)\phi(x) using the following defintion

-u=2ν1ϕϕxu=-2\nu {\frac {1}{\phi }}{\frac {\partial \phi }{\partial x}}
+u=2ν1ϕϕxu = -2\nu {\frac {1}{\phi }}{\frac {\partial \phi }{\partial x}}

 Inserting this into the viscous Burgers equation gives